ACAP LEARNING RESOURCES

 Reference management software applications can help to organise, store and retrieve citations of books, articles, web sites and reports.

 You may choose to use reference management software for your assessment, literature review or thesis.

-Citations can be added manually or directly exported from MultiSearch, databases, or websites such as Google Scholar or Amazon.
+Citations can be added manually, or may be directly exported from MultiSearch, library databases, or websites such as Google Scholar.

 PDFs can be dragged and dropped into the application.

-Many reference management apps work with word-processing software (like Microsoft Word) to allow you to insert properly formatted citations into a paper and create a bibliography.
+Reference management software works with word-processing software (like Microsoft Word) to allow you to insert properly formatted in text citations into a paper and create a bibliography.

-Saves you time: you can import your sources from databases, library catalogues and websites quickly and easily.
+Saves you time because you can import your sources from databases, library catalogues and websites quickly and easily.

-Keeps you organised: all your references are in one place.
+Keeps you organised because all your references are in one place.

-Improves your accuracy: does in-text citations which means you can use it with your word processor to insert your references directly into your assignment and generate a reference list in many referencing styles, such as APA.
+Improves your accuracy as it imports in-text citations, which means you can use it with your word processor to insert your references directly into your assignment and generate a reference list in many referencing styles, such as APA.
 Warning: Double check your references against the APA Guide.

 What it won't do